Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 }
 ```

-In order to make sure that your inline customizations are [preserved if you run the *Clean* command](../search/custom-result#caution-on-mixed-in-customizations) on the model, you can add a  `svc:customize` config element to the `customer` object, and set the `preserve-on-clean="true"` attribute, as follows.
+In order to make sure that your inline customizations are [preserved if you run the *Clean* command](../search/custom-result#caution-on-mixed-in-customizations) on the model, you can add an `svc:customize` config element to the `customer` object, and set the `preserve-on-clean="true"` attribute, as follows.

 ```xml title="special_offer.xom"
     <config>